Customer Contact Team

 Payment of your Council Tax instalment should be made on or by the payment date stated on your Council Tax bill.
 If we do not receive payment, we may issue you with a reminder-notice.
 An individual reminder-notice will be issued to each person liable and will state:

 We will issue two Reminder-Notices to you in any financial year.
 If you fall into arrears with payment of your instalments for a third time, we will send you a Final-Notice.

 We understand that some people may have problems paying their Council Tax bill.
 We are committed to assisting you to manage payment of your account.
-If you encounter any difficulties paying your Council Tax bill, please contact your local Revenues Area Office as soon as possible.
+If you encounter any difficulties paying your Council Tax bill, please contact Moray Council's Customer Contact Team, or visit your local Council Access Point as soon as possible.
 We will try to help you to resolve these problems and we promise that any conversation you have with us about your personal financial circumstances will be completely confidential.